Zeeuws Archief: Housing

 The office functions of the Zeeuws Archief are housed in the monumental Van de Perrehuis, an eighteenth-century city palace in the centre of Middelburg, built on the cellars of a commandery of the Teutonic Order.
-For public functions, the building has been expanded with an ultramodern wing, which houses the reception, depots, study room and archive café.
+For public functions, the building has been expanded with an modern wing, which houses the reception, depots, study room and archive café.
 The Zeeland Genealogical Centre and the Roosevelt Institute for American Studies (RIAS) are also located in an adjacent building, internally connected to the Zeeuws Archief.

 Organisation

 The Zeeuws Archief was founded in 2000 through a merger between three archive services: the National Archives in Zeeland, the Municipal Archives of Middelburg and the Municipal Archives of Veere.
 The Zeeland Archives has been open to public since 4 January 2000.

 The Joint Arrangement Zeeland Archives is an independent administrative body and is an initiative of the National Archives Service (Ministry of Education, Culture and Science), the Municipality of Middleburg and the Municipality of Veere.
 The Zeeuws Archief consists of three departments: Staff, Information & Knowledge and Management & Exploration.
 The Zeeuws Archief is supported by the Friends of the Zeeuws Archief Foundation.